 Why Being Vegan or Vegetarian Makes a Difference

 Animal agriculture is rapidly destroying habitats across the globe and is the leading cause of greenhouse gases.
-Logan and I made the transition to a vegetarian diet a few years ago when we learned of the devastating effects eating meat have on our planet.
+Logan and I made the transition to a vegetarian diet a few years ago when we learned of the devastating effects eating meat has on our planet.
 North America’s factory farming is the main contributor and treats the animals with cruelty and unnecessary abuse.

 Combined we’ve lost upwards of 90 lbs (40.8 kg) since the diet switch.
 If we didn’t eat eggs and cheese, our diet would be considered vegan.
 More people than ever suffer from health problems, and the numbers are rising.
 Freshwater is becoming polluted, poisoned, or disappearing.